 Sandwich is a very small town located in the state of New Hampshire.
-With a population of 1,538 people and just one neighborhood, Sandwich is the 165th largest community in New Hampshire.
-Much of the housing stock in Sandwich was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,540 people and just one neighborhood, Sandwich is the 165th largest community in New Hampshire.
+Sandwich has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sandwich is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sandwich is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Sandwich who work in teaching (22.85%), management occupations (12.47%), and sales jobs (8.70%).